eric-bodhi/nvim-configs/README.md

-# 💤 LazyVim
+# Lua configs for Vim using Lazy

-A starter template for [LazyVim](https://github.com/LazyVim/LazyVim).
+Using lazy package manager
-Refer to the [documentation](https://lazyvim.github.io/installation) to get started.
+To anyone seeing this please give feedback whenever, I'm new to vim.